abhididdigi/Piazza-API2/README.md

 This is an fork of the unofficial API with a fix that now makes the API to work.
 (CSRF vulnerability)

-Step 1: Open up chrome console and go to network task, and then login into Piazza
+Step 1: Open up chrome console and go to network tab, and then login into Piazza

 Step 2: in the Request Headers for a sample API request, you'll see a new header called `CSRF-Token`.